BIOLOGY PAPER 231/1 KC.S.E 1998

 14. What is the significance of the long feathery stigma in the flower?

-15. What makes young herbaceous plant remain upright?
+15. What makes young herbaceous plants remain upright?

 16. Give two reasons why primary productivity in an aquatic ecosystem decreases with depth.

-17. State two ways by which the human immuno deficiency (H.I.V) is transmitted other than through sexual intercourse?
+17. State two ways by which the human immunodeficiency virus (H.I.V) is transmitted other than through sexual intercourse.

 18. In a family with four children, three were found to have normal skin pigmentation while one was an albino.